Carson Palmer: 2006 season

 Palmer ended up starting all 16 of the Bengals' regular season games, missing only one snap, due to his getting the wind knocked out of him.
-He actually did not become totally comfortable with his repaired knee until week 9 against the Chargers when he threw for a career high of 440 yards.
+He did not become totally comfortable with his repaired knee until Week 9 against the San Diego Chargers when he threw for a career high of 440 yards.
 Despite his previous injury, he passed the 4,000 yard mark for the first time in his career, finishing the season with a franchise record 4,035 passing yards and 28 touchdowns, only 13 interceptions and 93.9 rating.
 He also made the Pro Bowl for the second year in a row, becoming the first Bengals quarterback to do this since Boomer Esiason in 1988 and 1989.
 Palmer was named Most Outstanding Player at the Pro Bowl, leading the AFC down the field in the final two minutes for the win.
 He completed 8 of 17 passes for 190 yards and 2 touchdowns, one to his Bengals teammate Chad Johnson.
 Palmer placed 3rd in voting for NFL Comeback Player of the Year, behind Drew Brees and Chad Pennington.
 Unfortunately, his team suffered quite a few misfortunes, such as missed point afters and field goals, while slipping from an 11–5 record in 2005 to 8–8 in 2006 and failing to make the playoffs due to a game 16 loss against their rivals, the Pittsburgh Steelers.